-A person who is bleeding can die from blood loss within five minutes, therefore it is important to quickly stop the blood loss.
+A person who is bleeding can die from blood loss within five minutes.
+It is imperative to quickly stop active blood loss.

 No matter how rapid the arrival of a professional emergency response team, bystanders will always be first on the scene, so we encourage everyone to become an immediate responder.

 Did you know the number one cause of death after injury is bleeding?

 Bystanders can take simple steps to keep an injured person alive until appropriate medical care is available.
 Follow the steps below to help save a life.

 Call 911.
 Don’t assume other bystanders have called 911.